kaminari14/encryption-web-goat/README.md

     data = encrypt_aes(data, rand_key, rand_iv)
 }
 ```
 2. Use the 'Match and replace' feature in burp to replace the randomisation code in the js body with a hardcoded key and IV.
-Refresh the page. the keys and IV will now be hardcoded in the JS
+Refresh the page. the keys and IV will now be hardcoded in the JS.

 ![match and replace](https://github.com/kaminari14/encryption-web-goat/blob/main/POC/4.png)
 ```
 else if (document.querySelector("body > div > form").classList.contains("AES-3")){